yzhan112/DEI/README.md

 ## Business Objective

 This project is designed to evaluate DE&I on Fortune companies by utilizing NLP and public data.
 In US, all employers that have at least 100 employees are required EEO reports annually with the EEOC (Equal Employment Opportunity Commission).
 EEO reports are important documents for EEOC to keep track of the composition of employees for each company in terms of gender, race, age and so on.
-However, most of the EEOreports do not go public, which makes it hard for company manangements to evaluate their DE&I performance in contrast to other companies.
+However, most of the EEO reports do not go public, which makes it hard for company manangements to evaluate their DE&I performance in contrast to other companies.
 On the other hand, job seekers also have difficulties to review the DE&I performance of candidate companies before applying the job.
 Here, I make an app to evaluate DE&I performance of 661 fortune companies based on the review comments from major job searching platforms.

 ## Data Collection, Feature Engineering and Data Analysis